The video below gives out a detailed explanation of the application and hiring process.

 2. Cover the existing body art, tattoo(s), brand(s), intentional scarring, or mutilation with a skin tone patch or make-up.3.
 Have the tattoo(s) or brand(s) removed at the employee's expense.
 Body art, tattoo(s), brand(s), intentional scarring, and/or mutilation that is not able to be covered or concealed is prohibited.
 This includes, but is not limited to, foreign objects inserted under the skin, pierced, split or forked tongue; and/or stretched out holes in the ears.Uniformed employees and cadets shall not have any dental ornamentation.
 The use of gold, platinum, silver, or other veneer caps for the purposes of ornamentation are prohibited.
 Teeth, whether natural, capped, or veneered, shall not be ornamented with designs, jewels, initials, etc.

-The CHP uses an online application system where prospective applicants can apply at www.chpcareers.com.
+CHP uses an online application system where prospective applicants can apply via JointheCHP1000.com

-Because of state law and mandates from the California State Commission on Peace Officers Standards and Training (www.post.ca.gov), we must put all applicants for cadet, CHP through an extensive testing and evaluation process.
+Because of state laws and mandates from the California State Commission on Peace Officers Standards and Training (www.post.ca.gov), we must place all applicants for Cadet through an extensive testing and evaluation process.

 Applicants who have served in the United States Armed Forces as defined in Government Code Section 18540, and who qualify as a veteran, are entitled to veterans' preference.
 Veterans’ Preference is an assistance program for military benefits who seek employment with the state.
 Preference can be applied to a veteran’s eligibility for qualifying open and open, non-promotional examinations.
 If your application for Veterans’ Preference is approved by the California Department of Human Resources, and you achieve a passing score in an entrance examination (for example, the POST PELLETB written exam for the CHP), you shall be ranked in the top rank of the resulting eligibility list.
 A Veteran who passes the Written Examination will be placed in Rank 1 regardless of passing score.
 To find out more information and obtain the Application for the Veteran's Preference click here.